Tech Help

 • Yes.
 Staff at the information desk can help you with this if you come into the library or call 780-410-8601.
 We can also book an hour-long one-on-one appointment to go through the processes in-depth.

 • For most of our digital content, yes, you can log into a database, download an eBook, or stream a movie from wherever you have an internet connection.
-However, some of our resources are only available inside the Library (ALLDATA and Ancestry).
+However, some of our resources are only available inside the library (ALLDATA, Ancestry, and FamilySearch).

 Niche Academy